xhxh96/ee4210-lab-assignment/README.md

 The TCP server file is `/s1/server.py` while the UDP server file is `/s2/server.py`.

-Linux-based operating system is recommended to run both server files.
+Linux-based operating system is required to run both server files.

 ## TCP HTTP SERVER
 To launch the TCP server: